Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 int *p; /* points nowhere in particular */
 ```

 It's crucial to initialize `p` before we use it.
-One way to initialize a pointer variable is to assign it the address of some variable—or, more generally, lvalue—using the `&` operator:
+One way to initialize a pointer variable is to assign it the address of some variable --- or, more generally, lvalue --- using the `&` operator:

 ```C
 int i, *p;